- Chart

 Core Business Areas

-- Theme Park Operations: Operating a portfolio of 27 theme parks and adventure parks across the United States, Mexico, and Canada, offering a variety of rides, attractions, shows, and family entertainment.
+- Theme Park Operations: Operating a portfolio of theme parks across North America and internationally, offering a variety of rides, shows, and attractions for families and thrill-seekers.
+Revenue is primarily generated through ticket sales, in-park food and beverage, merchandise, and parking.

 Leadership and Structure